 And, after all, Christmas is right there in the title.
 So here it is, from radio’s Screen Guild Theater:

-Having gone to high school in a Connecticut city that The New York Times once said was marked by chimney stacks, church steeples and racism charges, I have always had strange feelings about the Hollywood association of the state with idyllic holiday-inn country retreats from New York.
-The smokestacks are relatively idle now, and I like to think the other ills have lessened in the 40 years since that Times story.
+I have always had strange feelings about the Hollywood association of Connecticut with idyllic holiday-inn country retreats from New York, having gone to high school in a Connecticut city that The New York Times once said was marked by chimney stacks, church steeples and racism charges.
+But the smokestacks are relatively idle now, and I like to think the other ills also have lessened in the 40 years since that Times story.

 But then as now, for every Waterbury, Bridgeport or Hartford, the state still has whole counties (Litchfield, Middlesex, Tolland and Windham are my favorites) holding small towns like the one portrayed here, even if the romantic horse-drawn sleighrides are about 50 years in the past.

-The sleighriders in the radio version of the story are, notably, not-yet-president Ronald Reagan and his then-wife Jane Wyman instead of the film’s Dennis Morgan and Barbara Stanwyck.
-Stanwyck already had played the ethically troubled sob-sister creating populist political fraud in “Meet John Doe,” a film with its own hint of Christmas.
+The sleighriders in the Screen Guild Theater radio version of the story are, notably, not-yet-president Ronald Reagan and his then-wife Jane Wyman, instead of the film’s Dennis Morgan and Barbara Stanwyck.
+Stanwyck already had played the ethically shaky sob-sister creating populist political fraud in “Meet John Doe,” a film with its own hint of Christmas.

 The radio version is as sweet and heart-warming as the film, and one can only imagine what the radio-studio audience was witnessing during the bathing a baby scene.
 The laughter is infectious, if a bit mysterious.

-Reagan and Wyman are charming together (even if their real-life marriage was not in great shape; they divorced two years after this broadcast), and the program was good enough for me to be patient with the recording quality.
-After the first few minutes, the speed error is fixed and characters no longer sound like they have had whiffs of helium.
-If I find a better recording, I’ll add it here.
+Reagan and Wyman are charming together, even if their real-life marriage was not in great shape.
+(They divorced two years after this broadcast.)
+And the program was good enough for me to be patient with the poor recording quality of the first version I found online.